Paul Krogmeier

 I’m a postdoctoral fellow at Harvard advised by Nada Amin and Walter Fontana.
 My primary area of research touches programming languages, logic, and program synthesis.
 I received a PhD from the University of Illinois advised by Madhusudan Parthasarathy.

-Current Interests
+Some Interests

-- Algorithmic capabilities of neural networks
+- Computational capabilities of neural networks

 Ongoing Projects